hananbeer/zerem/Zerem-security-review.md

 At least doubling down the gas stipend should help in most scenarios, but maybe think about dynamic configuration options for it as well

+## Client response

+Fixed by doubling the gas stipend

 # [M-03] Gas griefing/theft is possible on unsafe external call

 ## Proof of Concept